digbmc/coll-news-site/_projects/letters.md

 ---
 title: Letters to the Editor # title for the visulization
 layout: project
-subtitle: Learn more about letter cataloging
+subtitle:
 image: assets/img/portfolio/applebee.png # if using image for viz
 alt: owl with a waistcoat
 order: 6

 caption: # info that appears on homepage
   title: Letters to the Editor
-  subtitle: Subtitle here
+  subtitle: Learn more about letter cataloging
   thumbnail: assets/img/portfolio/applebee-thumb.png
 ---